81w4/mail-spammer/README.md

 3. Save and Run

 # Any questions?
-You can contact me on discord.
-My user name is 81w_4#8888
+You could contact me on discord.
+My username is 81w_4#8888